 Education and Continuing Education

-- Doctor of Dental Surgery, University of Michigan
+- Doctorate of Dental Surgery – University of Michigan School of Dentistry

-- General Practice Residency, University of Texas, Houston
+- General practice residency – University of Texas Health Science Center, Houston

-Dr. Shwedel is a strong believer in continuing education, attending conferences and taking courses to stay up to date on the latest dental treatments and options.
-She knows that continuing education is essential to providing her dental patients with the most proven dental treatments available.
+Dr. Shwedel is a strong believer in continuing education.
+She attends conferences and takes courses to stay up to date on the latest dental treatments and options.
+She knows that continuing education is essential to provide her dental patients with the most proven dental treatments available.